 Road Test, S.A.L.T.
-Adventures: Naples Means Pizza and the Franco Pepe Experience
+Experiences: Naples Means Pizza and Franco Pepe

 Debuting on Silver Moon (and expanding to Silver Dawn in Spring 2022), Silversea’s S.A.L.T., which stands for Sea and Land Taste, is an innovative new program celebrating the culinary arts of our destinations.
 There are four pillars to S.A.L.T.
 At S.A.L.T.
 Kitchen, a restaurant dedicated to showcasing food and wine from the region in which the ship is traveling, the regional menu offers daily-changing options based on the port of the day.
 In S.A.L.T.
 Lab, guests enjoy the challenge of cooking regional dishes.
 S.A.L.T.
 Bar celebrates cocktails made with local ingredients.
 All aim to bring the experience of life onshore onto Silver Moon.